naufiero/abaco/README.rst

   actor, the user can specify that the actor is ``privileged``, in which case the actor's containers will be started in privileged mode with the docker daemon mounted.
 This can be used, for example, to kick off automated Docker builds of other images.

+- **Default environments**: When registering an actor, the operator can provide an arbitrary JSON collection of key/value pairs in the ``default_environment`` parameter.
+These variables and values will be injected into the environment when executing a container.
+This can be useful for providing sensitive information such as credentials that cannot be stored in the actor's Docker image.

+- **Custom container environments**: When making a POST request to the actor's messages collection to execute an actor container, users can supply additional environment variables and values as query parameters. abaco will update the actor's default environment with these query parameter variables and values, with the latter overriding the former.

 - **Stateless actors**: By default, actors are assumed to be statefull (that is, have side effects or maintain state between executions), but when registered, an actor can be set as "stateless" indicating that they can be